 Director Meeting and Attendance

-During 2009, our board did not hold any in-person regular meetings and acted 14 times by unanimous written consent.
-In addition, the directors considered company matters and had frequent communication with each other apart from the formal meetings.
+During 2010, our board held three (3) in-person regular meetings and acted seven (7) times by unanimous written consent.
+In addition, the directors considered Company matters and had frequent communication with each other apart from the formal meetings.